The Chinese Art of Creating Wealth

 It wasn’t until the rise of the merchant class during the Spring and Autumn period (770-476 BCE) and the Warring States period (475-221 BCE) that the idea of personal wealth took root in Chinese societies.

 These developments were driven by increased trade and commerce between the states and the introduction of coinage as a medium of exchange and a store of value.
-It made the accumulation of wealth practical and measurable.
+It made wealth accumulation practical and measurable.

-When Qin Shih Huang unified China in 221 BCE, he standardized currency among other things, and by the time of the Han Dynasty (206 BCE to 220 CE), the Silk Road was well established and the thriving merchant class traded with South East Asia, India, Persia and as far as Rome and the Mediterranean basin.
+When Qin Shih Huang unified China in 221 BCE, he standardised currency, among other things, and by the time of the Han Dynasty (206 BCE to 220 CE), the Silk Road was well established, and the thriving merchant class traded with South East Asia, India, Persia and as far as Rome and the Mediterranean basin.

-It became inevitable that the practice of trade and commerce influenced the beliefs and practices of the Chinese people and brought about the appearance of the God of Wealth in mainstream societies.
+It became inevitable that trade and commerce influenced the beliefs and practices of the Chinese people and led to the emergence of the God of Wealth in mainstream society.

 We have a God of Wealth?